shenmareparas/Stopwatch/README.md

 ## Features

-- **Neumorphic Design**: TimeKit boasts a sleek and modern neumorphic design that not only looks appealing but also provides an intuitive user experience.
+- **Neumorphic Design**: It boasts a sleek and modern neumorphic design that not only looks appealing but also provides an intuitive user experience.

 - **Stopwatch**: Whether you need to time your workouts, cooking, or any other activity, the stopwatch feature offers precision and ease of use.